 The scientific literature is replete with references to ‘autism risk genes,’ but the phrase likely means different things to different people.
 Are there genes for which mutations confer risk that is completely specific to autism, or are they all really conferring general risk of disrupted brain development?
 Are current data sufficient to identify gene mutations that are somewhat more likely to confer risk of one versus the other, or is even this effort premature?
 What do the answers to these questions tell us about the current value of clinical testing for ‘autism genes,’ what we can fairly ask of animal models, and what are the best ways to design future genetic studies of the condition?
 In this panel, David Ledbetter and Joseph Buxbaum will discuss these and other issues that stem from a recent debate published in the American Journal of Human Genetics1-3.
-The panel discussion will be moderated by Heather Mefford.
+The panel discussion was moderated by Heather Mefford.

 David Ledbetter, Ph.D.